-Location, location, location - possibly the three most important words in your search for a new place to live.
-Fortunately, in Rochester, there is no shortage of amazing local amenities and interesting things to do.
-Some of the interesting things to do and attractions include: Mayo Clinic, Silver Lake, and Mayowood Mansion.
+Location, location, location - those 3 words empasize the significance of the location of any property and are possibly the three most important words in your search for a new place to live.
+Fortunately, in Rochester, there are an abundance of amazing local amenities and other interesting things to do.
+These include grocery stores, coffee shops, places to eat and parks.
+Some of the interesting things to do and attractions include: Plummer House, Assisi Heights, and Chateau Theater.

 |Average one way commute||16min||23min||26min|